 “IT MAKES A DIFFERENCE TO THIS ONE.”

-Tibetan Sponsorship is administered by the Tibetan Buddhist Institute which was established in April 2005 by Kyabje Khensur Kangurwa Lobsang Thubten Rinpoche, in order to fulfil the wishes of His Holiness the 14th Dalai Lama of Tibet.
+Tibetan Sponsorship is administered by Tibetan Buddhist Institute which was established in April 2005 by Kyabje Khensur Kangurwa Lobsang Thubten Rinpoche, in order to fulfill the wishes of His Holiness the 14th Dalai Lama of Tibet.